DaveBenham/VenomPremium/README.md

 The left small knob below the **SATURATE** label controls the base amount of saturation to apply to the sine wave.
 Fully counter-clockwise applies no saturation, and fully clockwise applies the maximum amount of saturation allowed.
 The default at noon is 50% of the maximum.

-The degree of saturation can be modulated by the associated bipolar CV input with its small attenuverter knob.
+The degree of saturation can be additively modulated by the associated bipolar CV input with its small attenuverter knob.
 One volt of CV at 100% represents 10% saturation.

 The net sum of base saturation plus attenuated CV is clamped to a value between 0% and 100%.